30 Noteworthy Novels Set in Oxford

 The Bone Season by Samantha Shannon

-She is taken to Oxford, now a hidden penal colony controlled by these beings, where she must navigate a world of danger, secrets, and rebellion.
-The book offers a mix of supernatural elements and a rich, alternative imagining of Oxford’s streets.
+Paige is taken to Oxford, now a hidden penal colony controlled by these beings.
+There, she must navigate a world of danger, secrets, and potential rebellion.
+The book offers supernatural elements and a rich, alternative version of Oxford’s streets.

 19. 19

-A chance encounter leads to complications, and a character named Appleby is drawn into uncovering their scheme.
-The plot winds through the streets and colleges of Oxford, blending academic life with the dark motives of the criminals.
+Inspector Appleby (though he doesn’t appear until later) gets drawn into uncovering their scheme.
+The plot winds through Oxford’s streets and colleges.
+It mixes academic life with the dark motives of the villains.

 20. 20